La Garma cave complex: Description

 The La Garma cave complex is a parietal art-bearing paleoanthropological cave system in Cantabria, Spain, located on the southern side of La Garma Hill, north of the village of Omoño, part of the municipality of Ribamontán al Monte.

 The cave complex contains more than 4,000 fossils and more than 500 graphical units, with 109 signs, 92 animal figures, and 40 hand stencils.
-The cave complex is noted for containing one of the best preserved floors from the Paleolithic.
+The cave complex contains one of the best preserved floors from the Paleolithic.
 La Garma is listed as part of the Cave of Altamira and Paleolithic Cave Art of Northern Spain World Heritage Site.

 There are ten archaeological sites situated around La Garma Hill (elevation 185 m above sea level): the Lower Gallery (Galería Inferior), La Garma A, La Garma B, La Garma C, La Garma D, Cueva del Mar, El Truchiro, Peredo, Valladar, and a hillfort, Castro de La Garma.
 Cueva del Mar, Peredo, and Valladar are not part of the La Garma cave system.
 The La Garma cave system shows evidence of human use from 175,000 years ago through the Middle Ages.